faiqbashir321/tindog/README.md

-TinDog Starting Files
-i created this responsive website using HTML5 CSS3 and BOOTSTRAP5
+I created this responsive tindog website using HTML5 CSS3 and BOOTSTRAP5